All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long does meal-prepped food last in the fridge?

 Most prepped proteins and cooked vegetables stay fresh in the refrigerator for 3-4 days.
 Egg-based dishes like frittatas and egg muffins last about 4 days.
-For anything you will not eat within that window, freeze it immediately after cooking.
+For anything you won't eat within that window, freeze it immediately after cooking.
 Frozen prepped meals last 2-3 months when stored properly.

 What container size should I use for GLP-1 meal prep?